kurbaniec/go-download/README.md

                     "medium" => codec libvorbis .ogg
                     "low"    => codec mp3       .mp3
 -m, --manual        Choose codec and file type independently from the
                     selected stream quality.
-This flac needs to be used with the following options.
+This flag needs to be used with the following options.
 -a, --audio-format  Chose file extension of the file (flac, ogg, mp3, ...).
 -c, --codec         Specify the codec to use (flac, libvorbis, mp3, ...).